Budibase/website/content/blog/alternatives/moveworks.md

 One element of this is pricing.
 In simple terms, some teams may find that certain Moveworks alternatives can more cost-effectively meet their needs.

 Additionally, many large organizations prioritize open-source solutions, especially for mission-critical tools.
-So, they might opt for an alternative platform that enables them to inspect the source code.
+So, they might opt for an alternative platform with an open-source license.

 Take a look at our round-up of the top [open-source AI agent platforms](https://budibase.com/blog/ai-agents/open-source-ai-agent-platforms/) to learn more.